flengyel/RYLR998-LoRa/README.md

 `pip install asyncio` and so on should work.

-## GPIO connections for the Raspberry Pi
+## Direct GPIO connections for the Raspberry Pi

 The GPIO connections are as follows: